Preparing for a new baby: how children feel

 - If possible, spend some time with friends and their newborns.
 Your child will see that new babies are very sleepy and need a lot of care.

 - Let your child know that the baby will be a separate little person with their own needs.

 - Encourage your child to socialise and play with other children.
 This helps your child develop the social skills to have a good relationship with a new sibling.
 Perhaps you can join a playgroup, or arrange for extended family members – both children and grown-ups – to spend some time with your child.

-During your hospital stay
+During a hospital stay

-When baby comes home
+When the new baby comes home

 These ideas can help you manage things when your new baby first comes home:

-- If family and friends are bringing gifts for the new baby, suggest they also bring something small for your other children.
-You could also have a small gift handy – make it from the new baby to your older children.
+- Organise a small gift from the new baby to your child.
 Young children might like to get a small doll so they have a ‘baby’ of their own.